VazLucas/Challenge1_Compass/README.md

 - Tasks
   - [x] folder creation
   - [x] branch creation
-  - [ ] start code production
+  - [x] start code production
   - [ ] question done
   -
 #### About the challenge

-> Must output that student name that failed in the class respecting the quantity of problems solved and the name ordered
+> Must output the student name that failed in the class respecting the quantity of problems solved and the name ordered alphabetically
-> alphabetically

 > **First tiebraker** => numbers of problem solved
 >